CopernicaMarketingSoftware/Documentation/Yothalot/json.md

 is required.
 The executable name holds the path to a program that must be installed on *each* of the servers in the Yothalot cluster (because you can never know on which server the job is going to be started).
 The pathname can either be an absolute pathname (like /usr/bin/ls), or the name of a program that can be found in the ```$PATH``` of the servers.

 All other parameters are optional: "arguments" holds an array with optional command line arguments that should be passed to the executable, "directory" is the working directory for the new process (the directory will be created if it does not yet exist) and "stdin" contains the input for the process: the data that is going to be sent to stdin the moment the program starts.

 The Yothalot master server automatically assigns  the job to one of the nodes in the cluster.
 By setting the "server" property, you can tell which server you want to run the job on.
 By setting the "filename" property, you can specify it to run the job on a node that holds a local copy of that specific file.
 These are just hints (the server can assign it to another node).
-Only when you specify "location" to be "force", you can actually enforce this behaviour.
+When you want to enforce the hint you can set "location" to "force".
+On default this is not set.

 If you want to be notified when the job is finished, you must include an exchange and routing key in the JSON, so that the Yothalot process